Softwareentwicklung Heinz Lüdert

 How did "PreFlight" develop?

-at the beginning of the 90's "PreFlight 1.0" was also running on Windows and Macintosh.
+Meanwhile graphical user interfaces of the Windows and Macintosh operating systems spread and because for a software developer it's always important to become familiar with new technologies, at the beginning of the 90's "PreFlight 1.0" was also running on Windows and Macintosh.

 Heinz Lüdert